 What is Project Omega?

-Investors who want to know how to invest in Project Omega might consider getting a little more information before putting money into the venture.
-For one thing, we might want to find out if the venture that combines artificial intelligence, renewable energy, and Elon Musk is even real -- and so far, Musk isn't talking.
+Those who want to know how to invest in Project Omega might consider getting a little more information before putting money into the venture.
+For one thing, we might want to find out if the rumored venture that combines artificial intelligence and renewable energy, or the one that would remake cryptocurrency, or the involvement of Elon Musk is even real -- and so far, Musk isn't talking.

-Although much of the gossip about Project Omega -- and that's what it is, gossip -- is vague, the focus on artificial intelligence and renewable energy is catnip for investors who see the pair as two of the hottest secular trends in business.
+Although much of the gossip about Project Omega -- and that's what it is, only gossip -- is vague, the rumors about artificial intelligence, cryptocurrency, and renewable energy is catnip for investors who see the trio as three of the hottest secular trends in business.

 How to invest